-Single trip travel insurance covers you for one holiday trip, or a trip abroad.
-It may be a cheaper option than annual travel insurance (multi-trip travel insurance) if you don't take many trips during the year.
+Single trip travel insurance covers you for one trip with a specified start and end date.
+It may be a cheaper option than annual travel insurance (also known as multi trip travel insurance) if you don't take many trips during the year.

-If you do plan to go abroad several times a year, you may be better off with annual travel insurance.
+If you do plan to go abroad several times a year, you may find that annual travel insurance offers better value.

-To work out the financial advantage of getting a single trip over an annual trip travel insurance policy, you need to add up all the trips you plan to go on and compare the quote for annual insurance to your single trip insurance quotes.
+In the future, consider the benefits between single trip policy versus an annual travel insurance policy.
+You need to add up all the trips you plan to go on, and compare the quote for annual insurance to your single trip insurance quotes.

 It's very important to check the small print of your policy to check that all the countries you hope to visit are covered under the policy.

-- more specific - if the nature of your trip and your journeys vary considerably with specific requirements such as risky sports or more risky destinations, getting annual travel insurance may get too expensive. (e.g One trip to Africa and another trip to go skiing might not be covered under the same policy.)
+more specific - if the nature of your trip and your journeys vary considerably with specific requirements such as, risky sports or more risky destinations, getting annual travel insurance may get too expensive.
+One trip to Africa and another trip to go skiing might not be covered under the same policy, for example.